jvde-github/AIS-catcher/README.md

 | RTL-SDR blog v3 | 1061 | 1255 |
 | ShipXplorer AIS dongle |  1372 | 1315 |

 The ShipXplorer AIS dongle is a RTL-SDR with an additional filter (TA395).
 These two runs suggest some advantage of using a dongle with a filter.
 For reference, the AIS-catcher default decoder showed roughly a 30% improvement over a FM-based decoder in message count.
 An important factor of the high message rate at the Meteotoren though seems to stem from the location and the installed Yagi antenna.
-An experiment where we reran the experiment with a standard antenna slightly lower reduced the message count to below 800.
+An experiment where we reran with a standard antenna slightly lower reduced the message count to below 800 messages per second.

 Meteotoren feeds MarineTraffic with a [Comar SLR350NI](https://help.marinetraffic.com/hc/en-us/articles/227724587-Comar-SLR-350Ni).
 According to the MarineTraffic statistics the message count just prior and after the experiment was in the area of 1350 messages/minute.
-In this short run we did not observe a difference in range yet.
+In this short run we did not observe a difference in range to draw conclusions.
 This initial results are promising and it would be interesting to compare in a more scientific manner open source decoders with a generic RTL-SDR and dedicated AIS receiver hardware.
 Thank you Meteotoren for facilitating!

 ### Experimenting with recorded signals